 In the last year or so, working remotely has become commonplace.
 For people who work alone, this hasn’t presented much of an issue.
 Solo working is as easily done at home as it is in an office space.
 And if you’re a writer who sometimes works collaboratively, shared documents and Google Drives offer a simple solution for you.

 But video editing presents a much more complex issue.
-Decisions made about video production are often done with a few faces around one screen, discussing the best way to progress.
+Decisions made about camera gear and video production are often done with a few faces around one screen, discussing the best way to progress.
 When you don’t have those voices and teammates around you, projects can prove much more difficult to complete to a high standard.

 Software for your video editing workflow